 - 1. ACTIVITY: Origin-Destination Study.
-Outline how people move throughout RideKC Green Corridor, beyond existing transit trips to get an understanding of overall commuting patterns to help advise where there is potential for additional ridership and confirm if existing alignment fits needs of existing communities (3-month study). - 2.
+Outline how people move throughout RideKC Green Corridor, beyond existing transit trips to get an understanding of overall commuting patterns to help advise where there is potential for additional ridership and confirm if existing alignment fits needs of existing communities (Mar). - 2.
 ACTIVITY: First/Last Mile Mobility Study.
-Look at neighborhood adjacent to corridor to determine the additional investment necessary to absorb catchment area of riders who utilize existing services and consider alternative transit modes and technologies (6-month study). - 3.
+Look at neighborhood adjacent to corridor to determine the additional investment necessary to absorb catchment area of riders who utilize existing services and consider alternative transit modes and technologies (Jun). - 3.
 ACTIVITY: Transit Center Feasibility Analysis.
-Recommendation of location of western and eastern termini transit centers to serve as the near term fast and frequent layover locations and development of land use plan and market feasibility for potential transit-oriented development activation (8-month study). - 4.
+Recommendation of location of western and eastern termini transit centers to serve as the near term fast and frequent layover locations and development of land use plan and market feasibility for potential transit-oriented development activation (Aug). - 4.
 ACTIVITY: Service Planning Study.
-Consider all information from the prior studies to help inform the final service plan for the connected corridor, using the most up to date reliable data collected. - 5.
+Consider all information from the prior studies to help inform the final service plan for the connected corridor, using the most up to date reliable data collected (Oct). - 5.
 PRODUCT: RideKC Green Infrastructure Program Initiative Documentation: Planning studies to provide support to the implementation of The RideKC Green Corridor Infrastructure Program.
 Maintain studies and documentation as needed (ongoing).

-5.14 RideKC Funding for Zero-Fare: Evaluating the Health and Economic Impacts- Lead Agency: KCATA
+5.12 RideKC Funding for Zero-Fare: Evaluating the Health and Economic Impacts - Lead Agency: KCATA

-- The RideKC Funding for Zero-Fare study explores innovative funding and planning models to ensure zero fare transit is sustainable. - The study will assess the economic and health impacts of zero fare in Kanas City. - Develop a model to extend zero-fare service to areas of persistent poverty, more suburban areas and ensure sustainability of local funds.
+- Explore innovative funding and planning models to ensure zero fare transit is sustainable. - The study will assess the economic and health impacts of zero fare in Kanas City. - Develop a model to extend zero-fare service to areas of persistent poverty, more suburban areas and ensure sustainability of local funds.